Click to jump down to important advising information and reference lists for each major:

 -

 "Reserved" Classes: ex.
-MBS 226L Microbio Lab will be open to all CNS majors on Friday 11/15 at 8:00am and during add/drops.
+MBS 226L Microbio Lab will be open to all CNS majors usually on the last Friday of registration and during add/drops.

 Chemistry: CH 120K Health Professions Organic Chemistry Lab

-- This is a newer one-credit hour Organic Chemistry lab beginning fall 2024 designed for health professions students who only need one semester of Organic lecture and lab (ex. pre-PA students).
+- This is a newer one-credit hour Organic Chemistry lab designed for health professions students who only need one semester of Organic lecture and lab (ex. pre-PA students).

 -